-In this 4+1 program, during their Junior and Senior years, students will take nine credit hours of graduate level MBA courses.
-The remaining courses (24 hours for a general MBA and 27 hours for MBA with a specialization) will be taken in three semesters (Summer, Fall and Spring) in their 5th year.
-These students are encouraged to gain experiential learning opportunities (ELO) during the entire 5-year study

-After entering graduate school, the student will complete the remainder of the "4+1" program as follows:
+In this program, during their Junior and Senior years, students will take six credit hours of graduate level MBA courses.
+The remaining courses (30 hours for a general MBA and 33 hours for MBA with options) will be taken in three semesters (Summer, Fall and Spring) in their 5th year.
+These students are encouraged to gain experiential learning opportunities (ELO) during the entire 5-year study.
+After entering graduate school, the student will complete the remainder of the BUS-AMP Option as follows: